cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 In this analogy, our written note is a `String`.
 A written note or a `String` is a good choice when:

 - we can't anticipate what a dog's name will be when we open our business (we have no foresight at compile time), and/or;
-- we want the option to alter what we've written down --- both notes and `String`s can be mutable (unlike a steel moulds and `&strs`).
+- we want the option to alter what we've written down --- both notes and `String`s can be mutable (unlike a steel moulds and `&str`s).

 We still want to fulfil these orders for weird dog names because we're a business and we flippin' love money.
-This means we need to commit some flexible resources to this task, but we don't know even how many yet.
+This means we need to commit some flexible resources to this task, but we don't know how many yet.

 <figure style="width: 300px" class="align-right">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/post_imgs/gorilla.jpg" alt="">
   <figcaption>Ceci est me dog.[img: <a href="https://www.pexels.com/@pixabay/">Pixabay</a>]</figcaption>
 </figure>

-The names might be short, they might be long, we might get hundreds of names, thousands, or even none.
+The requests for dog names might be short names, they might be long, we might get hundreds of names, thousands, or even none.

 To be safe, we keep a heap of paper and pencils aside just in case (paper and pencils are computer memory here, by the way, yeah-I-know-you-knew-that).

 Could we send a mould to a 3D printing company who are expecting written notes?
-In other slapdash languages, you could totally do this, but in Rust, the answer is rigidly "no".
+In other languages, you could totally do this and expect the language to handle the conversions, but in Rust, the answer is rigidly "no".

 ### You've lost your note!

 Disaster strikes.
 The 3D printing company started printing one of your doggy nameplates, but the print failed and they already threw your note away.
 The customer is waiting.

 It was "Harambe" something, right?
-But... can you remember the sequence of numbers?
+But can you remember the sequence of numbers?
 Chances are that you've forgotten, and what's worse, you sent (or "moved") your one copy of the note to the 3D printers, and they don't give it back!

 You can try calling `threedee_print(note);` again in your program, but the Rust compiler will rightly tell you that you're trying to do the impossible and re-use a note that you no longer own.